02, 03, 07, 09, 10 + 26 & 28 June – with Architecture Film Festival Rotterdam.

 After a successful first edition, we have joined forces again with the AFFR to organize the Film and Architecture Studio supervised by curator and filmmaker Jord den Hollander.
-The Film and Architecture Studio offered a comprehensive way to use cinematic language in architecture and urban design.
+Now taking place online, the Film and Architecture Studio offers a comprehensive way to use cinematic language in architecture and urban design.
 It was a hands-on studio that focuses on learning and understanding the narrative of filmmaking as a way to explore the built environment.
-Participants in this course were introduced to the essential elements of filmmaking and learned how to relate these to architecture and the city.
-The focus of the studio was not so much on the technical aspects of filmmaking and postproduction, but rather on film as a way to structure thoughts and to turn findings into a gripping story.
+Participants in this course are introduced to the essential elements of filmmaking and will learn how to relate these to architecture and the city.
+The focus of the studio is not so much on the technical aspects of filmmaking and postproduction, but rather on film as a way to structure thoughts and to turn findings into a gripping story.
 Participants in this course were asked to explore the physical surroundings in times of Corona.
 See the results here

 09-20 MAR 2020 with Dirk Sijmons and Herman Kossmann

 This studio was a journey along four philosophical viewpoints that one can have on the Anthropocene - the age of mankind.
 It was a bumpy ride, during which we embraced each perspective to the fullest and explored what it will actually mean for our daily life.
 We tried to look at the world completely different again each week, ultimately challenging the participants to take their own position towards the world we live in and get to know the complexities the Age of Mankind is going to confront us with.
 There were close encounters with philosophers, transition experts, movie directors and environmental scientists.
 The studio was about using our knowledge and imagination to improve, layer and enrich our worldview, to understand our own country and our own position vis a vis the new normal of the Anthropocene (e.g. climate change) and how we as humans need or want to act.
 Participants got the chance to work with various thinkers on the forefront of thinking about climate change.